joshua-flickinger/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Joshua Flickinger is a cartographer and data manager for Sequoia and Kings Canyon National Parks.
-He works primarily on projects related to soundscapes and forests, including giant sequoias.
+Welcome to my personal webpage!
+I'm a cartographer and data manager for Sequoia and Kings Canyon National Parks.
+My work is primarily focused on projects related to soundscapes and forests, including giant sequoias.
+Prior to joining the National Park Service, I studied the effects of landuse change using GIS and remote-sensing as a student at the University of Michigan.